-We have audited the accompanying basic financial statements of the governmental activities and the major fund of Memorial City Redevelopment Authority (the "Authority"), a component unit of the City of Houston, Texas, as of and for the year ended June 30, 2006, as listed in the preceding table of contents.
-These basic financial statements are the responsibility of the Authority's management.
+We have audited the accompanying financial statements of the governmental activities and the major fund of Memorial City Redevelopment Authority (the "Authority"), a component unit of the City of Houston, Texas, as of and for the year ended June 30, 2007, which collectively comprise the Authority's basic financial statements as listed in the preceding table of contents.
+These financial statements are the responsibility of the Authority's management.
 Our responsibility is to express an opinion on these financial statements based on our audit.